McCafé: International expansion

 On March 20, 2018, the first McCafé in Minsk, Belarus was opened.
 Another McCafé opened its doors in Minsk on June 24, 2018, and one more was planned to open by the end of 2018.

 In 2019, McCafé opened in different cities of Pakistan.

+On May 1, 2026, as part of expansion of its beverage menus and in effort to strengthen its brand among Gen Z customers, McCafé unveiled a new logo and color palette.
+Designed by creative designer Turner Duckworth, with the new lettering developed in collaboration with type designer Alec Tear, The rebrand saw a modernized "McCafé" font using curves inspired by the same design language as the Golden Arches.
+Alongside this, McCafé introduced a new color system with a refined gold and “coffee cherry” as primary colors, and secondary colors that “reflect the vibrancy of the new drinks.”